DIY Lingerie: Can Customers Make It For Cheaper?

 Cost so far: £236.36/$357.24.

 Given that the initial cost of the garments was £240/$365 for the set, there truly doesn't seem to be much of a saving here.
-None of this even begins to cover the multitude of hidden costs that a lingerie brand would have to consider that a DIY project can totally overlook; but you’ll have to wait for me to dig deeper into that in Part 2.
+None of this even begins to cover the multitude of hidden costs that a lingerie brand would have to consider - costs a DIY project can totally overlook - but you’ll have to wait for me to revisit this topic.

 Last Updated on